 Despite being considered as a premium audio system, it’s rather surprising not to have a multi-band equaliser on offer within the audio settings.
 Instead, the sub- and mid-bass frequencies are lobbed within the ‘Bass’ EQ, while the mids and highs are grouped within the ‘Treble’ EQ.

 As for Auro 3D, it’s a way of providing a surround sound effect, however, we find it taints the overall reproduction and creates a fishbowl-like effect.
 As such, we’d suggest disabling it all together and opting for the ‘Pure’ EQ mode, instead.

 In order to connect up to the vehicle’s system, you can opt for a wired or wireless connection over Apple CarPlay and Android Auto.
 The latter operating system wasn’t supported at launch, but thanks to the Porsche Communication Management (PCM) 6.0 software update we managed to connect our Android smartphone without any issues.
 Over Bluetooth, both the AAC and SBC codecs are supported, with the former preferable for higher-quality playback.

-As for media controls, they can be accessed through the display or via the physical buttons found on the steering wheel – there’s no dedicated previous/next button, where you’ll need to sacrifice the customisable button (diamond logo) in order to have the previous function at your disposal.
+As for media controls, they can be accessed through the display or via the physical buttons found on the steering wheel – there’s no dedicated previous/next button, where you’ll need to sacrifice the customisable button (diamond logo) in order to have said function at your disposal.

 Porsche Taycan audio performance

 For a demo of the Porsche Taycan’s audio system head on over to our YouTube channel.

-In terms of its audio configuration, the car has 21 audio drivers; they are as follows: two at the centre of the dashboard, two within the extremities of the dashboard, three within each of the four doors, four on the rear parcel shelf and finally, a subwoofer in the boot.
+In terms of its audio configuration, the Burmester system has 21 audio drivers: two at the centre of the dashboard, two within the extremities of the dashboard, three within each of the four doors, four on the rear parcel shelf and finally, a subwoofer in the boot.
 The total power of the system sits at a gigantic 1,455 Watts.

 400 Watts is delivered by the subwoofer alone, and this can be felt throughout the cabin when 50 Cent’s ‘Outta Control’ smash hit is blaring out.
 The system’s low-end extension is flawless and no matter where you’re sat in the cabin, you’ll hear the subwoofer driver extend into the lower echelons of the frequency range.